 Keeping the moisture levels in your home at an optimal level is important for many reasons.
-High moisture levels can lead to mold growth, which can cause health issues and damage your home, while low levels of moisture can cause dry air that irritates skin and creates an environment where dust mites and other allergens thrive.
+High moisture levels can lead to mold growth, which can cause health issues and damage your home, while low levels of moisture can cause dry air that irritates the skin and creates an environment where dust mites and other allergens thrive.

 Here are five tips for controlling the moisture levels in your home.

 - Run a Dehumidifier – A dehumidifier is one of the most efficient ways to reduce humidity in your home.
 By running a dehumidifier regularly, you can keep the relative humidity (RH) level between 30% and 50%, which is ideal for reducing allergens, preventing mold growth, and promoting overall comfort within your home.
 It’s also a good idea to check the air filter on your dehumidifier regularly to ensure it’s not clogged with dust or dirt.

 - Use Fans – Using fans throughout your house helps move air around and reduce the amount of stagnant air that can accumulate moisture.
 This is especially true if you live in a humid climate where air tends to be more dense with moisture due to higher temperatures outside.
 Make sure to turn on ceiling fans when showering or cooking as well since these activities tend to create more steam than usual.